-If you have unsuccessfully completed a year of the course and decide to repeat the year, you will not be eligible for any support.
+If you have unsuccessfully completed a year of the course and decide to repeat the year, you will not be eligible for any support towards fees, bursaries and other grants.

 You will need to look into other ways of paying for your course.
 You should seek advice from EFB.